Is a graduate of Human Resource Development Management. An office-based staff during weekdays. A writer on the side.

 If you are in a situation similar to mine, you're probably experiencing a hybrid of boredom and stress.
 It feels weird to stay at home for months when you are used to working five or six days a week.
 Even weirder to stay at home doing nothing while wondering how long you would be able to put food on the table.
 STOP.
 We're not trying to dig deeper and revive your worries.
 This post is written to help you divert your attention from them.
 I hope this advice will help you feel productive and entertained at the same time without spending a lot.

 1. Read, read, and read.
 Remember those books you bought from a book fair last year?
 Maybe it's time to finally read them.
-If you are running out of books to read, sites like Scribd offer a free trial on their ebooks (and audiobooks).
+If you are running out of books to read, a site like Scribd offers a free trial on their ebooks (and audiobooks).
 There are also lots of communities for readers on Facebook and VK that share eBooks as well, check it out if they have something you like.

 2. Grab a free online course.
 Lots of universities are offering free online courses.
-Check out EDX, Udemy, or Coursera.
+Check out EDX, Udemy, Coursera, or Saylor Academy.
 I just tried EDX myself and enrolled in English for Journalist Part 1, a free self-paced course offered by the University of California, Berkeley.

 - edX | Free Online Courses by Harvard, MIT, & more